 As hard as it is to get booked to play this sort of music nowadays, DEV/NULL isn’t swayed by scene politics.
-He is a record collector and fan first and foremost.
-Collecting breakbeat hardcore is more challenging than most other forms of dance because of the very limited distribution and small number of pressings discussed earlier.
-Records were only UK, and was before the widespread adoption of the Internet.
+He is a record collector and fans first and foremost.
+Collecting breakbeat hardcore is more challenging than most other forms of dance because of the minimal distribution, and a small number of pressings discussed earlier.
+Records were the only UK and were before the widespread adoption of the Internet.
 Thanks to sites like Discogs, it’s gotten easier to procure a record collection of this style, but many don’t come cheap (some more than $50).
 You also pay a premium for shipping.
 Very few can be purchased digitally.

 Before we get into the mix, here are some words from Pete himself.
 We did a quick Q&A over email, and he had a lot of cool stuff to say.

 Nick: Briefly describe Blogtotheoldskool to some of our readers who aren’t familiar.
 How long has it been around?
 How long have you been buying vinyl?

 DEV/NULL: Blog to the Oldskool is the longest-running (I think) oldskool hardcore blog on the Internet, running since 2008.
 It’s run by me, with occasional contributions from friends and oldskool associates.
 People who have done one-off posts (and who I hope to contribute more in the future) include DJ Dara, Jason 0=0, Leo DSP, Droid, and Will from Sublogic Recordings.
 Every 2-7 days, I pick an oldskool hardcore/jungle record in my collection, choose one of my favorite tracks on it (maybe 2 if it’s a four-tracker) and rip it to 320kb mp3 to post.
 I also try to feature interviews with classic under-appreciated artists as well as some big big names.